marialitovchenko/Set-up-of-AWS-Batch-for-Nextflow-via-AWS-CLI/README.md

 ```

 Please see below the full list of input arguments:

--`p` [REQUIRED] AWS profile name.
+- `p` [REQUIRED] AWS profile name.
 That profile should have permissions to
 delete users, user groups, security groups and ec2 instances.
--`r` [REQUIRED] AWS region, i.e. `eu-west-2`.
+- `r` [REQUIRED] AWS region, i.e. `eu-west-2`.
 Put it in double quotes.
--`u` [REQUIRED] User name of the person executing this script.
+- `u` [REQUIRED] User name of the person executing this script.
--`i` [optional] User name of a user under which Nextflow assessed AWS batch.
+- `i` [optional] User name of a user under which Nextflow assessed AWS batch.
 Default: `nf-program-access-` plus value of `-u` argument.
--`g` [optional] User group name to which user under which Nextflow assessed AWS
+- `g` [optional] User group name to which user under which Nextflow assessed AWS
 batch was assigned to.
 Default: `nf-group-` plus value of `-u` argument.
--`e` [optional] Name of an EC2 instance on which Nextflow launcher was set.
+- `e` [optional] Name of an EC2 instance on which Nextflow launcher was set.
 Default: `nf-EC2-` plus value of `-u` argument.
--`c` [optional] Name of the AWS Batch compute environment under which Nextflow
+- `c` [optional] Name of the AWS Batch compute environment under which Nextflow
 had run jobs.
 Default: `nf-aws-batch-` plus value of `-u` argument.
--`j` [optional] Name of the AWS Batch job queue under which Nextflow had run
+- `j` [optional] Name of the AWS Batch job queue under which Nextflow had run
 jobs.
 Default: `nf-queue-` plus value of `-u` argument.
--`h` print this help
+- `h` print this help

 > Attention! `clean_up_aws_batch.sh` will not delete custom AMI created at step
 1 or S3 bucket created at step 2 as they can be reused (AMI) or contain results